jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/README.md

 It might seem counterintuitive, but the intended procedure is to refresh the ODM-xml file on your server as it's development progresses, and then click/refresh the **crf_specification.htm** file in the browser to see the rendition.
 Please notice in the image below that the CRF rendition contains a title page, a live table of contents (links preserved when printed as PDF), and a separate table per CRF form.
 When printing, page breaks separating each page and table exists.

 * One table for each form in the CRF identified as **FormDef** tags.
   * The first column is the question from the CRF forms identified as **Question/TranslatedText** tags.
-If any **Description/TranslatedText** tag exists, the contents is added as an editorial remark in italics.
+If any **Description/TranslatedText** tag exists, the contents is added as an editorial remark in _italics_.
   * The second column is the answer to the question distinguised by **DataType** attributes.
 Each data type is displayed as a browser specific interpretation of an HTML <input> tag of the corresponding type.
   * The third column is the SDTM annotation identified as **SDSVarName** attributes.
 Additional information is added from **Alias/Name** attributes.
   * The fourth column is any code lists attached to the question identified by **CodeListItem** tags.
 A small inline table documents the correlation between CRF code list values and annotation values to be expected in the SDTM datasets.
-If any **Description/TranslatedText** tag exists, the contents is added as an editorial remark in italics.
+If any **Description/TranslatedText** tag exists, the contents is added as an editorial remark in _italics_.

 Please note that the editorial remarks are identical in the questions and in the remarks.